2019 Iowa State Cyclones football team: Kansas

-at Kansas State
+At Kansas State

 Game conditions were cold and windy for the 2019 edition of "Farmageddon".
 Iowa State entered the game as the least-penalized team in the Big 12 Conference, but were charged with 8 penalties to Kansas State's 2 when two programs met in Manhattan.
 The Cyclones also struggled on third down, only converting 1 attempt at 13.

 Kansas State's Joshua Youngblood returned a kick for a touchdown on the first play of the game.
 That placed him at the top of the NCAA for three touchdown returns in the season this year.

 During the third quarter, each team managed a field goal but very little more happened offensively.
 In the fourth quarter, Kansas State managed to pull ahead 24-17 with an eight-play drive rushing drive ending in a touchdown with 10:24 left in the game.
-After that, Iowa State punter Joe Rivera kicked just 17 yards on fourth down, which Kansas State was able to turn in to a field goal and put the score out of reach for the Cyclones.
+After that, Iowa State punter Joe Rivera kicked just 17 yards on fourth down, which Kansas State was able to turn into a field goal and put the score out of reach for the Cyclones.
 The final score was Kansas State 27, Iowa State 17.

 After the game and 7-5 regular season record, CBS Sports bowl expert Jerry Palm projected that Iowa State will play Kentucky in the 2019 Liberty Bowl.